roffe/kube-etcdbackup/README.md

 * GPG encryption etcd data
 * Autocleanup of old backups

-## PGP
+## Encryption

-The script can encrypt the database dump.
+The script can encrypt the database dump with pgp key.
 Add the armored pgp key as `GPG_PUBKEY` in the configmap.